-Abingdon House School offers students a mainstream styled education with a specialist teaching approach.
+Abingdon House School & College offers students a mainstream styled education with a specialist teaching approach.
 The school day is very structured with supports such as visual timetables, sensory diets, movement breaks/transition time, and specialist learning equipment and programmes in place for all students.
 Bespoke supports and interventions are in put in place to support students’ individual needs.
-We deliver an integrated therapy model at Abingdon House School, which ensures consistency of approach throughout the staff and enables students to apply and generalise their skills across all areas of their schooling.
+We deliver an integrated therapy model at Abingdon House School & College, which ensures consistency of approach throughout the staff and enables students to apply and generalise their skills across all areas of their schooling.

 All students are given a chromebook for use at school, and all work is done through Google Classroom and the Google Suite.

 The Junior School is comprised of students in Years 2-6, and the Senior School Years 7-11.
 As many of our students may be studying outside of year group, or demonstrate skills and needs both below and above their chronological ages, our classes will often consist of mixed ages and classes are structured to ensure appropriate academic and social groupings.

 The National Curriculum is taught across the school, and is enhanced by the teaching of Life Skills, Social Skills, Wellbeing, Enrichment, PATHS and PSHE.

 All classes have a teacher and teaching assistant, and many lessons are led or supported by our members of our therapy team.
 The teaching style is multi-sensory and the school day is organised around a regular routine, with plenty of opportunity for outdoor time, access to the arts, the opportunity to perform and to take part in sports and fitness activities.